 The only things you’re not going to find at The Wolf are trash cans.
 They’re big on sustainability and either recycle or compost basically everything they can.
 On average, their daily waste is less than 5 pounds!

 The Shaw neighborhood recently received a new coffee shop near the Missouri Botanical Garden, the Fiddlehead Fern Café, on the corner of Thurman and Russell.
-Owner Darcy Heine sources the beans from PERC Coffee Roasters in Savannah, Georgia, and her shop uses the minimalist Modbar, a modular coffee brewing system.
+Owner Darcy Heine sources the beans from PERC Coffee Roasters in Savannah, Georgia.
+Her shop uses the minimalist Modbar, a modular coffee brewing system.
 It’s got a clean, open, refreshing atmosphere with subtle botanical arrangements and oftentimes live music softly serenading the scene.

 Fiddlehead Fern is the baby on the block – they just opened October 14th – so be sure to show them some love!